Dhaval8087/mobiquitytest/README.md

 ### Installing

-First, you need to install one packages at a global level and then you need to install all dependencies using the third command so you need to perform the below-mentioned command.
+First, you need to install one packages at a global level and then you need to install all dependencies using the second command so you need to perform the below-mentioned command.

 * npm install -g yarn
 * yarn install